mzampieri19/Personal_Projects/README.md

 - 6-18-24: Created the neccessary files using npm and created teh envoirment to begin building the app.
 Also began to think of how I want the app to look like with the page layout and general style.
 Began working on the tab navigations.
 Added a bit of style to the tabs and made them work.

+### Took a puse for around a week to focus on my summer courses.

+- 6-30-24: Rearranged some of the app files, also added icons to the tab navigator and began wokring on the background async storage with a simple log in and log out screen.
+Tested the async by adding the user name on another screen.
+Seems to be working well

 ---------------------------------------------------------------------------------------------------------

 ### More projects to be added!